 Cultures of North India and Tibet - LING O294

 This course will support the students in the program by providing them with a more in-depth understanding of the cultures of the Indian and Tibetan populations with which they will be interacting.
-The course will focus on writings by Gandhi, the Dalai Lama and historians of religion and politics.
 This course contains a service learning component, the bulk of which will be completed by participation in Lha Charitable Trust’s Mutual Learning Partner Program in Dharamsala, India.
 The course will provide opportunities to process the experiences through exploration of issues related to international group education, and experiential cultural exposure to Indian and Tibetan peoples in northern India.

-The program costs $5,200, which covers health insurance, airfare, lodging, group meals, transportation in India, and credit for two Loyola common curriculum courses.
-A deposit of $520 along with the on-line application are due on February 21.
-Participants selected for the program and those on the waiting list will be announced by March 7.
-The balance of $4,680 and a photocopy of the student’s visa are due by April 11.
-Students who do not produce a copy of the visa by April 11 will be removed from the program.
+The program costs $5,200, which covers health insurance, airfare, lodging, group meals, transportation in India, and credit for two Loyola advanced common curriculum courses.
+A deposit of $520 along with the on-line application are due on February 24.
+Participants selected for the program and those on the waiting list will be announced by March 6.
+The balance of $4,680 and a photocopy of the student’s visa are due by April 10.
+Students who do not produce a copy of the visa by April 10 will be removed from the program.
 The deposit will be refunded to students not selected for the program.
 Checks should be made out to Loyola University New Orleans.